 - Secondhand smoke, also known as environmental tobacco smoke (ETS), has been formally identified as an airborne toxic substance by the California Environmental Protection Agency. - Secondhand smoke is a complex mixture of compounds produced by burning of tobacco products.
-It is also a source of other toxic air contaminants such as benzene, 1,3 butadiene, and arsenic. - Each year in California, tobacco smoke is responsible for the release of 40 tons of nicotine, 365 tons of respirable particulate matter, and 1900 tons of carbon monoxide.18
+It is also a source of other toxic air contaminants such as benzene, 1,3 butadiene, and arsenic. - Secondhand aerosol, produced from vapes, contaminates the surrounding air with nicotine, metals, ultrafine particles, and toxins that are known to cause cancer.24